virginrobotics/bottomupdecoder_esim_ngspice/README.md

 - Download the ngspice simulation folder and put the [sky130](https://static.fossee.in/esim/installation-files/sky130_fd_pr.zip) folder in it.
 - Move to the directory
-- Use the following command to run the .cir.out file
+- If on windows, open .cir or .cir.out files with ngspice or use the following command to run the .cir.out or .cir file
   ```ngspice <filename>.cir.out```